Pareto-Rational Verification: Implementation and Evaluation

 \section{Implementation and Evaluation}

-In order to demonstrate the practical applicability of our verification framework, we implemented Algorithms \ref{algo:fpt} and~\ref{algo:fpt-CE} and evaluated them on variations of our running example as well as on a family of randomly generated instances.
+In this section, we aim to demonstrate the practical applicability of our verification framework for the \emph{\problemVerifAb{} and parity objectives}.
+We implemented Algorithms \ref{algo:fpt} and~\ref{algo:fpt-CE} and evaluated them on a parametric toy example generalizing \autoref{ex:intersection_general}, as well as on a family of randomly generated instances.